 The main ingredients in Bulletproof Coffee (aside from coffee of course) are grass-fed butter and MCT Oils.
-However, it is the MCT Oil that is really the key ingredient that makes Bulletproof coffee such a powerhouse.
+However, it is the MCT Oil that is the key ingredient making bulletproof coffee such a powerhouse.

 If you have heard of it but are not sure what it is, then read on and I promise you’ll soon be able to talk the (caveman) talk.